Rock, Paper, Scissors, Etc -- Topics in the Theory of Regular Tournaments: Group Games

 \end{proof} If $\rho$ is a nontrivial field automorphism of $F$, then $\rho$ commutes with $sq$ and so leaves $H$ invariant.
 Hence, $\rho$ is an automorphism of the group game $\Gamma[H]$.
 Observe that since $\rho$ is the identity on the subfield $\Z_p$, $\rho$ is neither a translation by an element of $G$ nor multiplication by an element of $F'$.
-Finally, we observe that the only group games which are reducible are those on $\Z_{2n+1}$ which are isomorphic to $\Gamma[Odd_n]$ or, equivalently, isomorphic to $\Gamma[[1,n]]$.
+A tournament $\Pi$ on $I$ is called \emph{doubly regular} when there exist positive integers $n,k$ such that